DEPARTMENT MENU

 Activity Learning Outcomes:

-• Identify pharmacology specific to acute and chronic pulmonary conditions.
+• Identify pharmacology specific to women’s health.

 The target audience is registered nurse practitioners.